Chart Color Schemes

 The level of residential development activity in Carlton North - Princes Hill is very low in comparison to the average area assessed nationally by AreaSearch

-Carlton North - Princes Hill has seen approximately four new homes approved annually over the past five financial years, with 22 approvals between FY-21 and FY-25.
-As of FY-26, no new homes have been approved yet.
-Despite a decline in population during this period, development activity has been adequate relative to the falling population, which could benefit buyers.
+Carlton North - Princes Hill has seen approximately four new homes approved annually over the past five financial years, with 22 homes approved between FY21 and FY25.
+No approvals have been recorded so far in FY26.
+Despite a decline in population during this period, development activity has been adequate relative to other areas, which is positive for buyers.

-The average construction cost value for new properties is $1,104,000, indicating that developers are targeting the premium market segment with higher-end properties.
-This financial year has seen $39.8 million in commercial approvals registered, suggesting strong commercial development momentum.
-Compared to Greater Melbourne, Carlton North - Princes Hill records significantly lower building activity (93.0% below regional average per person).
-This scarcity of new properties typically strengthens demand and prices for existing properties, though there has been an increase in development activity recently.
-The area's development level is also lower than the national average, reflecting market maturity and possible development constraints.
-New developments consist of 50.0% detached dwellings and 50.0% attached dwellings, creating more affordable entry points for downsizers, investors, and first-home buyers while favouring detached housing more than current patterns suggest (8.0% at Census).
+The average expected construction cost of new properties is $1,104,000, indicating that developers are targeting the premium market segment with higher-end properties.
+This financial year, $39.8 million in commercial approvals have been registered, suggesting strong commercial development momentum.
+Compared to Greater Melbourne, Carlton North - Princes Hill has significantly lower building activity, which is 93.0% below the regional average per person.
+This scarcity of new properties typically strengthens demand and prices for existing properties, although development activity has increased in recent periods.
+The level of development is also lower than the national average, reflecting market maturity and possible development constraints.
+New development consists of an equal split between detached dwellings and attached dwellings, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.

-Carlton North - Princes Hill has a population density of around 1291 people per approval, indicating a mature, established area.
-By 2041, the area is expected to grow by 1,765 residents.
-If development rates remain constant, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+However, new construction favours detached housing more than current patterns suggest, indicating ongoing robust demand for family homes despite increasing density pressures.
+With around 1291 people per approval, Carlton North - Princes Hill is a mature, established area.
+By 2041, the population is expected to grow by 1,765 residents according to the latest AreaSearch quarterly estimate.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development